 Evercore ISI International Limited ("Evercore ISI U.K."), Evercore Partners International LLP ("Evercore U.K."), Evercore (Japan) Ltd. ("Evercore Japan"), Evercore Consulting (Beijing) Co.
 Ltd. ("Evercore Beijing") and Evercore Partners Canada Ltd. ("Evercore Canada") are also VIEs, and the Company is the primary beneficiary of these VIEs.
 Specifically for Evercore ISI U.K., Evercore Japan, Evercore Beijing and Evercore Canada (as of January 1, 2019 for Evercore Japan and Evercore Beijing, and as of January 1, 2020 for Evercore Canada), the Company provides financial support through transfer pricing agreements with these entities, which exposes the Company to losses that are potentially significant to these entities, and has decision making authority that significantly affects the economic performance of these entities.
-The Company included in its Consolidated Statements of Financial Condition Evercore ISI U.K., Evercore U.K., Evercore Japan, Evercore Beijing and Evercore Canada assets of \$377,878 and liabilities of \$164,779 at
+The Company has the majority economic interest in Evercore U.K. and has decision making authority that significantly affects the economic performance of this entity.
+The Company included in its Consolidated Statements of Financial Condition Evercore ISI U.K., Evercore Japan, Evercore Beijing and Evercore Canada assets of \$377,878 and liabilities of \$164,779 at